terraform-ibm-modules/terraform-ibm-icd-elasticsearch/solutions/standard/DA-types.md

   }
 ```

-## 2. Users
+## Users <a name="users"></a>

-**Description:**

-This variable defines a list of users who have access to the Elasticsearch database.
-Each user in the list includes a name, password, type, and an optional role.
-This configuration creates native Elasticsearch database users.

-**Type:**
-The `users` variable is a list of objects, where each object represents a user with the following properties:
+If you can't use the IAM-enabled `service_credential_names` input variable for access, you can create users and roles directly in the database.
+For more information, see [Managing users and roles](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-user-management&interface=ui).

+:exclamation: **Important:** The `users` input contains sensitive information (the user's password).

+- Variable name: `users`.
+- Type: A list of objects that represent a user
+- Default value: An empty list (`[]`)

+### Options for users

- - `name (required):` The username for the user account.
+ - `name` (required): The username for the user account.

- - `password (required):` The password for the user account.
-This password must be in the range of 10-32 characters.
-This field is sensitive and should be handled securely.
+ - `password` (required): The password for the user account in the range of 10-32 characters.

- - `type (required)`: This is to specify the type of user.
+ - `type` (required): The user type.
 The "type" field is required to generate the connection string for the outputs.

- - `role (optional):` Defines the role assigned to the user, determining their access level and permissions.
+ - `role`: The user role.
+The role determines the user's access level and permissions.

-**Default Value:**
-The default value for the `users` variable is an empty list (`[]`).

-**Sensitive:**
-The `users` variable is marked as sensitive due to the inclusion of passwords.
+### Example users

-**Sample Example:** The below example shows the list of two users where one of the users is not provided the optional `role` value.
+The following example shows a list of two users.
+One user does not have an optional role.

 ```hcl
 [